secretGeek/til/asp.net_mvc/return_404.md

     return new HttpUnauthorizedResult(message);

-And there's this as well....
+And there's this as well...

     return new HttpStatusCodeResult((int)HttpStatusCode.OK);